 Transforming Services for Quality OR Strategic Leadership for Healthcare

-V300 Non-Medical Prescribing OR Advanced Medicines Management plus an optional module
+V300 Non-Medical Prescribing OR Advanced Medicines Management and one optional modules

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

 We have two services, Academic Skills and Development and the Disability and Neurodiversity Service which can help develop your learning.